-In Health and Physical Education students must select one of two subject offerings to complete in Year 10.
-The core subject Health and Physical Education or Physical Education.
+In Year 10, students must select one of two subject offerings to complete in Year 10, the core subject Health and Physical Education (HPE) or the elective subject Physical Education (PE).

 Students cannot study the courses concurrently.

-Subject Type: This is a core subject, based on the Australian Curriculum.
-It is intended to prepare students for the Year 11 and 12 subjects Sport and Recreation (applied), Certificate III Sport and Recreation and Certificate III Health Services Assistance.
+HPE is a core subject, based on the Australian Curriculum.
+It is intended to prepare students for the Year 11 and 12 subjects Sport and Recreation (Applied), Certificate III Sport and Recreation and Certificate III Health Services Assistance.